 Elaine Wong is the Senior Research Fellow at Ear Science Institute Australia and School of Pharmacy & Biomedical Sciences in Curtin University.
-She has an appointment as Adjunct Senior Research Fellow at the Centre for Neurological & Neuromuscular Diseases, The University of Western Australia.
+She has an appointment as Adjunct Senior Research Fellow at the Ear Sciences Centre, Division of Surgery, Faculty of Health and Medical Sciences, The University of Western Australia.

 She graduated from the University of Hong Kong in 1999, and she completed a Mphil in 2002 and a PhD in 2006 at the University of Hong Kong.
 Dr Wong was a visiting scholar in inner ear neurobiology at the University of Iowa in 2008.
 She underwent her second post-doctoral training in inner ear developmental and regenerative biology in Mount Sinai School of Medicine in New York in 2010-2013.
 Elaine worked as a Research Assistant Professor in the School of Biomedical Sciences, HKU in 2013-2017.

 Since joining Ear Science in July 2017 she has been involved in inner ear organoids from pluripotent stem cells for patient-specific ear development model, inner ear developmental biology, human and mouse molecular genetics research in ear and hearing therapy.
-Her research interest includes understanding the genetic and molecular mechanisms in human deafness and regeneration of hair cells in mammalian inner ear; and understanding regulatory networks controlling mammalian complex disease mechanisms underlying hearing and balancing disorders.
+Her research interest includes understanding the genetic and molecular mechanisms in human deafness and regeneration of hair cells in mammalian inner ear; and understanding regulatory networks controlling the age-related hearing loss, Human Branchio-oto-renal syndrome and Usher syndrome.

 Her laboratory also focuses on studying the roles of the transcription factors in the regeneration of hair cells in inner ears.
 The project is currently supported by The Garnett Passe and Rodney Williams Memorial Foundation Australia and started on April 2018.
 The long-term goal is to develop therapies for prevention, repair and regeneration in human deafness.